 By far the most common accidents are motor vehicle collisions.
-Known as MVA’s or motor vehicular accidents, more people die each year in motor vehicle accidents than have died in U.S. wars in the past 100 years.
-Las Vegas car accidents occur more frequently here than in other jurisdictions.
-Car Accident Attorney's abound in Las Vegas so choosing the right one can be difficult.
+Known as MVA’s or motor vehicular accidents, more people die each year in MVAs than have died in U.S. wars in the past 100 years.
+MVAs occur more frequently in Las Vegas than in other jurisdiction in the State of Nevada.
+Car injury lawyers abound in the State so choosing the right one can be difficult.

 Below is a summary of the types of car accidents our law firm excels at handling: